cu-ecen-aeld/buildroot-external/README.md

 This is an example based project template for buildroot.
 It uses an br2-external configuration file storage and the official buildroot repository as a git submodule.
-Scripts are provided to make it easy to perform a build, save configuration, or start the build using qemu.
+Scripts are provided to make it easy to perform a build, save configuration, or start the image using qemu.

 ## Installing Dependencies